 Finding the right home is your primary goal, but enjoying it with a lower payment and better mortgage terms is a very important secondary goal.
-I’ve researched and worked with many mortgage brokers and lenders in the Victoria area, and if need be I’ll be happy to put you in touch with someone who I feel is the best fit for you and your financial picture.
+We’ve researched and worked with many mortgage brokers and lenders in the Victoria area, and if need be we’ll be happy to put you in touch with someone who we feel is the best fit for you and your financial picture.

 If at any point you’d like a few names, just say the words!
 In the meantime, here’s some things to consider moving forward:

 A second opinion never hurts! – Just because there’s nothing special about your income stream, doesn’t mean that there won’t be differences in mortgages and lenders for your needs.
 Every mortgage broker (and most lenders) tend to work within their own requirements and procedures, and these may or may not be the friendliest terms for a salaried or hourly wage earner.
 I always encourage my clients to get a second opinion rather than give up hope (That’s why I have have more than one name on my list of recommendations).